Frequency (statistics): Frequency distribution table

 A frequency distribution table is an arrangement of the values that one or more variables take in a sample.
 Each entry in the table contains the frequency or count of the occurrences of values within a particular group or interval, and in this way, the table summarizes the distribution of values in the sample.

 This is an example of a univariate (=single variable) frequency table.
 The frequency of each response to a survey question is depicted.

 A different tabulation scheme aggregates values into bins such that each bin encompasses a range of values.
 For example, the heights of the students in a class could be organized into the following frequency table.

 Joint frequency distributions

 Bivariate joint frequency distributions are often presented as (two-way) contingency tables:

 The total row and total column report the marginal frequencies or marginal distribution, while the body of the table reports the joint frequencies.

 Interpretation

-Under the frequency interpretation of probability, it is assumed that as the length of a series of trials increases without bound, the fraction of experiments in which a given event occurs will approach a fixed value, known as the limiting relative frequency.
+Under the frequency interpretation of probability, it is assumed that the source is ergodic, i.e., as the length of a series of trials increases without bound, the fraction of experiments in which a given event occurs will approach a fixed value, known as the limiting relative frequency.